abbylsmith/academic-kickstart/content/home/teaching.md

 I am passionate about undergraduate teaching and mentorship.
 I currently serve as the graduate assistant chair at the International Studies Residential College ([ISRC](https://isrcnorthwestern.wordpress.com/)), facilitating academic programming and faculty engagement with the undergraduate residents.

 I have served as a teaching assistant for courses both at Carnegie Mellon and Northwestern.
-During my masters year at CMU, I was a TA for the Experimental Design and Survey, Sampling, and Society course and mentored an undergraduate for her thesis.
-At Northwestern, I have been the TA for STAT 202 (Introduction to Statistics), and STAT 232 (Applied Statistics).
+During my masters year at CMU, I was a TA for the *Experimental Design* and *Survey, Sampling, and Society* courses and mentored an undergraduate (https://www.linkedin.com/in/elaineliu5) for her thesis.

+At Northwestern, I have been the TA for STAT 202 (*Introduction to Statistics*), STAT 232 (*Applied Statistics*), and most recently, our Data Science sequence.